Dynamic Interest Rate Model

 Overview

-The Dynamic Interest Rate Model (DIRM) is a sophisticated interest rate mechanism designed to efficiently balance supply and demand within Curvance lending markets.
+The Dynamic Interest Rate Model is a sophisticated interest rate mechanism designed to efficiently balance supply and demand within Curvance lending markets.
 It builds upon traditional "jump rate" models while introducing dynamic elements that automatically respond to changing market conditions.

 Core Components